Knife and Fork Inn Restaurant

 The decor is lavishly elegant starting with the solid brass door which leads into the vibrant bar area and the dining area of rich mahogany mill work, hand-painted ceilings with chandeliers, a sweeping staircase, and clear glass windows providing awesome ocean views.

-The tables in the dining room at nicely spaced apart for quiet conversation.
+The tables in the Main dining room are nicely spaced apart for quiet conversation.

 For a quiet, romantic date experience ask to be seated in main dining room on the second floor in a quieter corner banquette,